tourkaman/PDC-support-web/documents/running/managing_files/lustre.rst

-.. index:: Klemming File System
+.. index:: Lustre File System
-.. _klemming:
+.. _lustre:

 Guide: 2.
-Klemming
+Lustre
 ==================

-Klemming is a parallel file system based on Lustre optimized for handling data from many clients at the same time.
+Lustre is a parallel file system based on Lustre optimized for handling data from many clients at the same time.
-This section provides the guidelines on the usage of Klemming.
+This section provides the guidelines on the usage of Lustre.

-.. note:: You can find Klemming at ``/cfs/klemming``
+.. note:: You can find Lustre user home directory at ``/cfs/klemming``

-.. warning:: Files on Klemming are **NOT** backed up!
+.. warning:: Files on  are **NOT** backed up!

 Key features
 ------------